Group Land BuysThis page last updated: 17 February 2020

 Stage 2.
 This 14 hectare property is down the river, in between Fruit Haven and Terra Frutis.
-Terra Frutis and FH10 are on the west side of the Rio Zamora, and Fruit Haven 1-4 are on the east side.
+Terra Frutis and FH10 are on the west side of the Rio Zamora, and Fruit Haven 1-3 are on the east side.
 The property is mostly flat and gentle slope.
 Click here for more info!
-We purchased the land and have finished the lot surveying process.
-We are in the midst of the lot valuation process and finalizing the web pages to list the lots.
-We expect to begin advertising lots for sale in January 2020.
-We expect to offer 0.5 hectare lots (which come with a 5% share in property ownership.
+There are currently 13 lots for sale.
+They are all 0.5 hectares and are selling for between $8k and $10k per lot, which is tied to a 5% share in property ownership.
 Note that these lots are slightly more expensive than other current offerings because of the easy road access and powerline, making this a good option for people who prioritize access and amenities.

 See: Area Map

 Stage 2.
 A property near Gualaquiza, 0.85 hectares with a large house, separate large restaurant-sized kitchen and an additional 2-room wooden cabin with porch.
 We hope to find up to 6 people to buy into the title with a private contract specifying a timeshare arrangement.
 Stay tuned for details, or send us an email if you are interested. email@example.com